Installer Directory

 • The BUS scheme does not limit you to this provision.
 Applicants remain eligible even if they’ve received separate funding for other programs.
 These can include energy efficiency upgrades such as insulation, doors, or windows.

 • Neither new-build homes nor social housing qualify for the Boiler Upgrade Scheme.
-Although if you’ve built your house yourself or it qualifies as a self-build, you can still qualify.
+However, if you’ve built your house yourself or it qualifies as a self-build, you can still qualify.

 The Energy Company Obligation 4 (ECO4)

 This scheme, now in its fourth iteration hence the name, is a program aimed at lower-income households.
-The Energy Company Obligation offers eligible applicants air sourced heat pump installations for free.
+The Energy Company Obligation offers eligible applicants air-source heat pump installations for free.
 In general, to qualify a household needs to have a low income and be in receipt of some benefits, although there are exceptions.
 The criteria vary thanks to another provision called LAFLEX (Local Authority Flexibility.
-Councils with less eligible applicants can offer the provisions to homes with poor energy efficiency too.
+Councils with fewer eligible applicants can offer the provisions to homes with poor energy efficiency too.

 Eligibility: